Cybugg/Multiplayer-3D-game/README.md

 For now lets just still stick to making things work in the browser... testing and learning hhahahaha...

-i'll update this readme.md file subsequently.
+i'll update this readme.md file subsequently!!